galaxyxtwo/viewIpfsAnalytics/myCids/README.md

   After executing the above command, the react app should be running in development mode.
 Navigate to the specified local server address in your browser to view the website.

   Learn more by visiting the [Leto docs](https://letodev.gitbook.io/getting-started/)!

+> **_Keep in mind_**: Only IPFS CIDs that have been accessed through the [Leto IPFS Gateway](https://letodev.gitbook.io/getting-started/documentation/ipfs-gateway-api) will return analytics data.